czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 Hi, I'm Ruth.

-Welcome to my personal blog.
+Welcome to my Lifestyle blog.

-Here, I write about Freelance Writing, Social Media Marketing, and SEO
+Here, I write about Freelance Writing, Social Media Marketing, and Beauty

 If you need help writing about any of these topics.